Algue-Rythme/Simplex-Tableau/README.md

 ## Language and librairies

-The program was written in C++14 (fully standard compliant) in the file simplex.cpp.
+The program was written in C++14 (fully standard compliant) in the file bethune-simplex.cpp.
 generate_tests.cpp is just an utility to creates big files of tests.

 I used Boost for command line parsing.
 It requires libboost-all-dev being installed.